rsdmu/rsdmu-website/src/data/work/right-to-ai.md

 </div>

-## Position: *The Right to AI* (Paper)
+## The Right to AI (paper)

 <div style="margin-left: 40px;">

-This position paper argues that people and communities have a **Right to AI**—a governance right to shape, critique, and oversee AI infrastructures.
+This paper argues that people and communities have a **Right to AI**—a governance right to shape, critique, and oversee AI infrastructures.
 Extending Lefebvre’s *Right to the City* and drawing on Arnstein’s ladder, the paper:

 - Reframes **AI as societal infrastructure** requiring collective governance.
 - Analyzes challenges posed by generative agents, large‑scale data extraction, and value pluralism.